mckenzie-mm/ecs-nordic-cdk/README.md

-# Welcome to your CDK TypeScript project
+# CDK

-This is a blank project for CDK development with TypeScript.
+Demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)

+This is the CDK code for the deployment to an AWS Elastic Container Service (ECS) of the Nextjs frondend code and the dotnet backend API code  as a mircoservice.

+The ECS runs both the Nextjs and dotnet apps (docker containers) on the same task using an EC2 cluster.

+The task uses a bridge network for communicating between the containers.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file instructs the CDK Toolkit how to execute the app.

 ## Useful commands